who we are

 Mark founded Mark Atkins Associates in October 1997 and he has over 35 years of experience in the commercial property industry.
 Having worked for Hartnell Taylor Cook in Bristol and GVA in Birmingham, where he ran the Investment Department, he has extensive knowledge of the Midlands, South West and South Wales markets.

-A Chartered Surveyor and RICS Registered Valuer, Mark is married with 2 children and he enjoys rugby (sadly, now only watching), walking, swimming, cycling and playing tennis (badly!).
+A Chartered Surveyor, Mark is married with 2 children and he enjoys rugby (sadly, now only watching), walking, swimming, cycling and playing tennis (badly!).

 what we do

 We take pride in our advice as well as many of the longstanding relationships we have built with our clients over the years.

 We have a proven track record of achieving excellent results when selling or buying properties on behalf of our many clients which include institutions, trusts, charities, property companies and private individuals.

 The firm draws on a comprehensive and detailed knowledge of the market to provide reliable analysis of market evidence, past performance and future trends and expectations.

 In conjunction with the Property Management Team we provide the following services: